The First step to building a good world is to imagine it

 From the silence, a figure emerges

 In the warmth and silence of that vision, a figure began to emerge, and another and another.
-First, I saw Rose, a woman who had grown up in such a world, raised children of her own and who, with her life partner, Cheyenne, now looks forward to grandchildren.
+First, I saw Rose, who would become The Village of Ordinary’s narrator.
+Rose grew up in such a world, raised children of her own with her life partner, Cheyenne.
+When we first see her in Ordinary, she looks forward to grandchildren.
 Rose knows only a peaceful society.
 The people in her world rarely see violence, and then only as a force of nature or accident.

 Rose lives in gratitude each day for the bounty of her life, not from a place of being thankful for what she has in this world despite whatever loss and despair she may experience or witness, but from a joyful heart that stops frequently to be, to feel and to celebrate the abundance of goodness, a goodness available to those who live in a time and a place free of the anguish that greed, envy and a lust for power wreak on us all.